Tapan-K/EMS-backend/README.md

 5. [Contributing](#contributing)
 6. [License](#license)

+## Technologies used
+Spring boot
+Data JPA
+Rest API
+MySQL

 ## Introduction

 <p style="font-size: 1.2em; color: #333;">
-  This project aims to manage employees and their data by providing a solution that is efficient and easy to use.
+  This Spring boot project aims to manage employees and their data by providing a solution that is efficient and easy to use.
 Below you will find more details about the project, its features, and how to get started.
 </p>

 ## Features